Mingding Doctrine

 2. Teacher, if a pastor has the heart of a parent, does it depend on the extent of the relationship with each person being served?
 (Ruying)

-3. To build a pastoral relationship in love, some of the sheep being pastored are passive, do not actively contact the pastor, and do not report their situation.
-How can we make the sheep being pastored more proactive?
+3. To build a pastoral relationship in love, some of the sheep being pastored are passive, do not actively contact the pastor, and do not report their situation much.
+How can we get the sheep being pastored to be more proactive?
 (David)

-4. Teacher, does a person who has some discernment of good and evil still need to establish a relationship?
-If a pastoral relationship needs to be established, how should it be established?
+4. Teacher, does someone who has some discernment of good and evil still need to build a relationship?
+If a pastoral relationship needs to be established, how should it be done?
 What are some good ways to build a relationship?
 (Ma Xile)

-5. In the process of pastoring, some people do not have the need for healing and deliverance, and their finances are okay, so they rarely take the initiative to contact the pastor.
+5. In the process of pastoring, some people do not have needs for healing and deliverance, and their finances are okay, so they rarely take the initiative to contact the pastor.
 They just like to listen to the teacher's sermons, but they do not put them into practice.
 Although it is clear that they love the world and love money, the curse does not seem to have come upon them yet.
-It seems that teaching more has little effect.
-Teacher, how can we establish a close pastoral relationship with such people to help them grow?
+It seems that teaching more does not have much effect.
+Teacher, how can we establish a close pastoral relationship with such a person to help them grow?

 (40:10)

-1. Teacher, do you have any special strategies for building pastoral relationships with people who are like a closed clam?
+1. Teacher, do you have any special strategies when building pastoral relationships with people who are introverted?

 (46:15)

-1. When pastoring a sister, she initially showed a strong aversion to me, and did not mention any prayer requests, only posting things in the group that she thought needed "prayer."
+1. When pastoring a sister, she initially showed a strong aversion to me, did not mention prayer requests, and only posted things in the group that she thought needed "prayer."
 She was also impatient to listen to teachings.
-Later, she said that she suddenly no longer disliked me and was willing to take the initiative to ask me to pray.
-Every time I led her in prayer, there was a lot of release.
+Later, she said that she suddenly no longer disliked me and was willing to take the initiative to ask me to pray, and she had a lot of deliverance every time I led her in prayer.
 Then I found that although she would not argue, she did not really listen to the teachings.
 Her views on offerings, the church, and pastoral relationships were all based on her own internal logic system.
 When I pointed out her problems in the hope that she would be blessed, she just did not understand and kept explaining.
 In this process, I often do not know to what extent I have established a relationship with her.
 How should I move forward?

-2. The person being pastored does not tell the pastor all the problems, but only comes to the pastor when they really cannot solve them themselves.
-What is the extent of this pastoral relationship?
-(Baiga)
+2. What is the extent of a pastoral relationship when the person being pastored does not tell the pastor all their problems, but only comes to the pastor when they really cannot solve them themselves?
+(Beijia)

 (53:30)

-1. As a pastor, I am very willing to pastor with sincerity, but some people (these people generally do not have physical illnesses, and are unwilling to talk about other problems) just want to follow the church to listen to the pastor's Bible study and sermons and prayers, and do not want to be pastored, nor do they think they have any problems.
-They regard the pastor's initiative to care as a disturbance and restraint, and are very unappreciative.
-When the pastor points out the areas where they need to grow, they do not buy it.
-It makes the pastor feel like they are trying too hard and it is not a good deal.
-How to establish a pastoral relationship with such people?
-How to inspire people's desire to be pastored?
+1. As a pastor, I am very willing to be serious about pastoring, but some people (usually those who do not have physical illnesses and are unwilling to talk about other problems) only want to follow the church to listen to the pastor's Bible study and sermons and prayers, and do not want to be pastored, nor do they think they have any problems.
+They consider the pastor's initiative to care for them as a disturbance and restraint, and they are not grateful.
+When the pastor points out areas where they need to grow, they do not buy it.
+It makes the pastor feel like they are trying too hard and not getting anywhere.
+How can we establish a pastoral relationship with such a person?
+How can we inspire people's desire to be pastored?
 (Yanzi)

 (1:00:30)

-1. How to judge a healthy relationship between a pastor and a servant, and what aspects does it manifest in?
-(Happy Fen)
+1. How can we judge a healthy relationship between a pastor and a servant, and in what aspects is it reflected?
+(Kuailefen)

-2. The person being served is very obedient, and completes the things arranged by the pastor.
-Is this a healthy relationship?
-(Happy Fen)
+2. Is it a healthy relationship when the person being served is very obedient and completes the tasks arranged by the pastor?
+(Kuailefen)

 3. Is "paying the price" the most important thing in pastoring?
 (Liangliang)